Coral bleaching: Mass bleaching events

 Elevated sea water temperatures are the main cause of mass bleaching events.
 Sixty major episodes of coral bleaching have occurred between 1979 and 1990, with the associated coral mortality affecting reefs in every part of the world.
 In 2016, the longest coral bleaching event was recorded.
 The longest and most destructive coral bleaching event was because of the El Niño that occurred from 2014 to 2017.
 During this time, over 70 percent of the coral reefs around the world have become damaged.

 Factors that influence the outcome of a bleaching event include stress-resistance which reduces bleaching, tolerance to the absence of zooxanthellae, and how quickly new coral grows to replace the dead.
 Due to the patchy nature of bleaching, local climatic conditions such as shade or a stream of cooler water can reduce bleaching incidence.
 Coral and zooxanthellae health and genetics also influence bleaching.

-Large coral colonies such as Porites are able to withstand extreme temperature shocks, while fragile branching corals such Acropora are far more susceptible to stress following a temperature change.
+Large coral colonies such as Porites are able to withstand extreme temperature shocks, while fragile branching corals such as Acropora are far more susceptible to stress following a temperature change.
 Corals consistently exposed to low-stress levels may be more resistant to bleaching.

-Scientists believe that the oldest known bleaching was that of the Late Devonian (Frasnian/Famennian), also triggered by the rise of sea surface temperatures.
-It resulted in the demise of the largest coral reefs in the Earth's history.
+The first globally recognized bleaching event took place in 1998 and 21% of reefs experienced bleaching-level heat stress.
 According to Clive Wilkinson of Global Coral Reef Monitoring Network of Townsville, Australia, in 1998 the mass bleaching event that occurred in the Indian Ocean region was due to the rising of sea temperatures by 2 °C coupled with the strong El Niño event in 1997–1998.

 The 2023-2025 global coral bleaching event began in February 2023, becoming the fourth global coral bleaching event.
 It has affected reefs in at least 82 countries and territories and in all major ocean basins.
 In April 2024, the global coral bleaching event was confirmed by NOAA As of April 2025, 84% of reefs had been exposed to bleach-level heat.
 This event has led to severe damage, with coral mortality reaching up to 93% in areas like the Pacific coast near Mexico.
 The economic implications are profound, as coral reefs contribute approximately $2.7 trillion annually to the global economy, including $36 billion from tourism alone.
 Although a forthcoming shift to a La Niña phase may offer some relief, regions such as Florida have already experienced complete die-offs in some reefs, where temperatures have risen to 101°F (38.3°C).
 Moreover, the Great Barrier Reef is undergoing its fifth extensive bleaching event since 2016, underscoring the persistent and serious risks these vital ecosystems face.

 The share of affected coral reefs worldwide by each of the four bleaching events has been estimated to be 20%, 35%, 56% and 54%.